Quantum786/MR4/README.md

 ## Warning
 * Dont use outlook.
-* Dont run the script with more than six accouns per IP.
+* Dont run the script with more than six accounts per IP.
 * If you are using Github Actions then split accounts on multiple repositories/forks or use proxies.

 ## Credits